rugpanov/google-project-management/README.md

 **Power grid**
 <img src="power_grid_2.png" alt="Power grid" width="700"/>

-You should always try to involve stackholders.
+You should always try to involve stackholders:
+* What are your expectations for the project?
+* Where do you think I’ll get support?
+Meet resistance?
+* What can I clarify for you?
+Do you have concerns?
+* How would you like to be involved in this project?
+* Can you share any insights from your experience with customers?
+* etc.

 ## Glossary